-The question about the possibility of stopping the clock of ageing is being asked by many scientists all over the world, and the research is ongoing.
+The question if it is possible to stop the clock of ageing is being asked by many scientists all over the world, and the research is ongoing.
 There are those who believe that it is possible to extend life indefinitely, even though they are still to provide solid proof of it.

-At present, we are nowhere near finding a solution to stopping the clock of ageing – not yet anyway.
-Nevertheless, we can all take steps to extending our own life, and improving its quality, by following these simple common sense rules:
+At present, we are nowhere near finding a solution to stopping the clock of ageing - not yet anyway.
+Nevertheless, we can all take steps to extend our own lives, and improving its quality, by following these simple common sense rules:

 1. Is an active mind the key to a healthy body?